neoito-hub/react-konva-graphs/README.md

 # react-konva-graphs

-react-konva-graphs is a package made with konva js to draw graphs/charts easily into the workspace.
+react-konva-graphs is a package made with konva js to draw graphs/charts easily into the workspace of projects which use react-konva.

 Currently, we support 4 types of graphs